 - Social outings and your attitude toward friends, teachers, coaches, etc.

 - Social media (e.g. Facebook, twitter).
 Be mindful of the impression you make on people.
 Do not post photos or comments that could be used as evidence against you.

 - Communicating with your spouse.
 Text messages and emails can be used as evidence.
 Do not say, text or email anything that you will later regret.
 Instead, consider keeping things cordial with your spouse.
 Most divorce, custody, and financial matters are resolved through negotiated settlements.
 Being amicable with your spouse will help facilitate a quicker settlement.

 - Your spending habits.

-The Martin Law Firm divorce lawyers routinely handle divorce, child custody and other family law matters in Pennsylvania, most notably in Montgomery County, Bucks County, and Philadelphia County.
-We know that divorce matters can be difficult, but we will work hard to provide you with the professional services that you need when filing for divorce in pa.
+The Martin Law Firm divorce lawyers routinely handle divorce, child custody and other family law matters in Montgomery County, Bucks County, and Philadelphia County.
+We know that divorce matters can be difficult, but we will work hard to provide you with the professional services that you need.
 We are committed to serving you.
 Please call us today to speak to a divorce lawyer and to schedule an initial meeting at our office in Blue Bell, Pennsylvania.
 Call (215) 646-3980.